jpoehnelt/blog/src/posts/2022-behind-the-rocks-50k.md

 ## Summary

-Even with the range of emotions I felt through the duration course, I did find some motivation once I started moving; maybe not the first couple miles though!
-I've never thought about quitting so early in the race as I did today.
+Even with the range of emotions I felt through the duration of the race, I did find some motivation once I started moving; maybe not the first couple miles though!
+(I've never thought about quitting so early in the race as I did today.)

 Definitely lacked a little kick in my right leg, but I pushed hard and gave a strong effort, probably a 95% effort.